 - talking with your partner about sexual issues

-If changes in your lifestyle do not reduce your symptoms, you will need to contact your doctor to identify the cause of your erectile problems.
-Your doctor will examine your penis and rectum as well as your nervous system function.
-Your doctor will also ask you about current health problems and when your symptoms began.
+If changes in your lifestyle don’t reduce your symptoms, contact your doctor to find the root cause of the ED.
+Your doctor will examine your penis, rectum, and prostate as well as your nervous system function.
+The doctor will also ask you about current health problems and when your symptoms began.